 The database below contains the names of victims recoded in the death register duplicates for hospital number 24 who died in Jaroměřice nad Rokytnou and persons recoded in the original register who died in its filial hospital in nearby Jemnice.
 We transcribed these records at the request and thanks to financial support of Ms. Klára Čudrnáková - author of the book, Jaroměřice nad Rokytnou - What Napoleon Left Here: Circumstances of the Years 1805-1814 - War Casualties.

 Since the writer of the registers spelled the names phonetically, most of the names and places are misspelled.
 This is especially true for French and Russian individuals.
-Despite this inconvenience, we hope that our database will help solve the mystery about the last resting place for relatives who failed to return from their Napoleonic War campaign.BLOG COMMENTS POWERED BY DISQUS
+Despite this inconvenience, we hope that our database will help solve the mystery about the last resting place for relatives who failed to return from their Napoleonic War campaign.Surgery tools from time of the Napoleonic Wars (from the book What Napoleon Left Here by Klára Čudrnáková)BLOG COMMENTS POWERED BY DISQUS